adielBm/math-archive/Linear Algebra/Matrices.md

 - matrices are similar, if and only if, they represent the same linear operator with respect to (possibly) different bases. (wikipedia)
 - (d10.7.1) If $A$ and $B$ are square matrices, then we say that $A$ **is similar to** $B$ if there is an invertible matrix $M$ such that $A=M^{-1}BM$
 - (10.7.2) $A$ and $B$ square matrices of order $n$ on filed F, represent the same linear transformation (n-dim. and on F), if and only if, they $A$ and $B$ are similar.
-- #todo to show that two matrices are similar, show that are similar to the sane diagonal matrix
+- #todo to show that two matrices are similar, show that are similar to the same diagonal matrix
+- #todo let $A$ and $B$ are diagonalizable, and they both have the same eigenvalues, then they're similar (because similarity is transitive)
+- #todo let $A$ and $B$ are diagonalizable, and they both have the same characteristic polynomial, then they're similar (because similarity is transitive)

 shared properties: determinant (10.7.3), trace (10.7.5), eigenvalues (11.3.3), algebraic multiplicities of eigenvalues ( #todo  ),  characteristic polynomial (11.4.3)

 ## Diagonalizable

 - (d11.3.4) if there exists an $n \times n$ invertible matrix $M$, such that $M^{-1}AM$ is a diagonal matrix, then $A$ is **diagonalizable matrix**